nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Introduction
 Welcome to ExecutivePro, an all-in-one solution for managing employees' information.
-Are you tired of wasting time and energy on inefficient tasks?
+Are you tired of grappling with time-consuming tasks?
 Do you want to streamline your HR processes and boost your productivity?
 Look no further!
-ExecutivePro is here to solve your problems.
+ExecutivePro is here to make it happen.

-ExecutivePro is a **desktop app designed for Human Resource managers to manage their employee information, optimized for use via a intuitive Command Line Interface (CLI)** while still retaining the benefits of a Graphical User Interface (GUI).
-With ExecutivePro, you can streamline your HR processes and save you from your tedious and mundane tasks.
+ExecutivePro is a **desktop app specifically designed for Human Resource managers to manage their employee information, optimized for use via an easy-to-use Command Line Interface (CLI)** while still retaining the benefits of a Graphical User Interface (GUI).
+With ExecutivePro, you can streamline your HR processes and free yourself from the drudgery of mundane tasks.
-So why wait?
-Don't miss out on the opportunity to bring your productivity to another level.
+Why wait?
 Head over to [Quick Start](#quick-start) now and experience the game-changing benefits that ExecutivePro can bring to your work!

 --------------------------------------------------------------------------------------------------------------------
 ## Using this Guide
-This guide walks you through the comprehensive features of ExecutivePro.
+The purpose of this guide is to walk you through the comprehensive features of ExecutivePro and to help you troubleshoot any problems you may face while using ExecutivePro.

 Do check out [Quick Start](#quick-start) if this is your first time using ExecutivePro.

 Refer to the [Table of Contents](#table-of-contents) to easily navigate around different sections of the User Guide.

 If you have already set up ExecutivePro, feel free to navigate to [Features](#features) to learn how to use the features we offer.

+Refer to the [Command Summary](#command-summary) if you just need some quick reminders of the command format.

+If you encounter a term that you are unsure about, the [Glossary](#glossary) is where you want to go.

 --------------------------------------------------------------------------------------------------------------------
 ## Table of Contents